Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 #### The Good

-- More a framework kind of thing, designed to build your own custom gateway
+- More of a framework kind of thing, designed to build your own custom gateway
 - Made by early GraphQL adopters

 #### The Bad